Lucas Ocampos: Return to Marseille

 Ocampos scored on his first Ligue 1 appearance following his return to Marseille, netting the only goal in a 1–0 win over Nantes on 12 August 2017.
 On 1 October, he scored a brace in the game against Nice winning the game for Marseille with 4–2.
 He maintained his form throughout the first half of the season, scoring 6 goals in 15 league appearances by the end of the year, which saw him linked with a move to Torino during the January transfer market.
 He remained at Marseille, however, and on 7 February 2018 he scored his first professional hat-trick in a 9–0 Coupe de France win over Bourg-en-Bresse.
-The result was also Marseille's biggest win 70 years.
+The result was also Marseille's biggest win in 70 years.
 He also featured regularly in the club's Europa League campaign and helped the side reach the final of the competition, where they lost 3–0 to Spanish side, Atlético Madrid.
 He remained with Marseille the following season before departing for Spain, having scored 28 goals in 135 appearances during his time with the club.